mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/brain_extraction.rst

         - Additional parameters to the command.
 Maps to a command-line argument as %s
     * - center
         - OPTIONAL
-        - string
+        - list
-        - Full path to an anatomical template
+        - 3 integer items specifying the center of gravity in voxels.
+Maps to command-line argument -c %s
     * - environ
         - OPTIONAL
         - dictionary